cu-csci-1300-intro-programming/spring-2025-web/docs/_posts/2025-03-09-Week-9-Struct.markdown

 Translate your pseudocode into a C++ program to solve the above code, verify that your program works as expected.

 &nbsp;&nbsp;&nbsp;&nbsp;
+## Recitation Submission Guidelines

+**Important:** Follow these instructions carefully when preparing your recitation assignments.
+Your final submission should be in a single document, and the only action required on Canvas is uploading that document.

+1. **Documentation:**
+   - **Create a pdf** that includes your submission for all recitation questions.
+This is the pdf you will upload to your canvas assignment.
+Feel free to use Word/Google doc to create the pdf.
+   - Clearly label each question with its corresponding number and include content as applicable (see #2).

+2. **Content to Include:**
+   - **Screenshots of Your Code:**
+     - For each question, include a screenshot of your code.(corrected code in case of spot the errors)
+   - **Screenshots of Code Output (if applicable):**
+     - For some longer questions, it might be required to take a screenshot of the code’s output.
+Include these screenshots as part of your submission.
+   - **Longer Recitation Questions (Multiple Parts):**
+     - **Option A:**
+       - Comment your answers directly within your code file.(Spot the errors)
+       - Take screenshots of the commented code and paste them into your document.
+     - **Option B:**
+       - Take screenshots of the unmodified code.
+       - Write your answers (Free Response/Pseudocode/Edge case identifictation) to the subquestions in the pdf document next to the corresponding screenshots.

+3. **Submission:**
+   - **Upload the final pdf document** to Canvas.
+This is the only action required on Canvas for your submission.

+By following these steps, your submission will be clear, organized, and standardized across all recitation assignments.

+&nbsp;&nbsp;&nbsp;&nbsp;
 ## Homework 7
 **Warning: You are not allowed to use global variables for this assignment.**